Bright Tots educational toy store offering baby toys toddler toys games & videos. Understanding Autism in Childhood - Autism Information

 When making your dental visit try asking that the appointment is the first of the day.
 Ask if you could visit the office prior to

 the appointment.
 This way your child can get meet the staff and get familiar with the equipment.
-For some the experience is so
+For some the experience is

-child.
+the child.
 Talk to the dentist about any problems with oral hygiene.

-Oral Care and Autism
+Autism and Oral Care

 Resource Home